-While the best road bikes are designed to go fast and far, the best commuter bikes focus more on the utilitarian requirements of cycling for transport, such as luggage capacity, electric assistance, or foldability.
+While road bikes are designed to go fast and far, the best commuter bikes focus more on the utilitarian requirements of cycling for transport, such as luggage capacity, electric assistance, or foldability.

-While most of us are stuck at home right now, in many places you are still allowed to leave the house for essential trips and to get some exercise.
-Instead of jumping on the trainer for yet another ride through the Zwift world of Watopia, why not swing a leg over a commuter bike and ride to the store instead of driving, or just for a spin around the neighbourhood in your street clothes?
-Just make sure that you follow social-distancing regulations as recommended by your local municipality, and don't ride in groups.
+While COVID has led to more people than ever working from home, you are still allowed to leave the house for essential trips and to get some exercise.
+Instead of jumping on the trainer for yet another ride through the Zwift world of Watopia, why not swing a leg over one of the best commuter bikes and ride to the store instead of driving, or just for a spin around the neighbourhood in your street clothes?
+Just make sure that you follow social-distancing regulations as recommended by your local municipality.

 Read on for a round-up of some of the best commuter bikes, or jump to the bottom for a rundown of what you should look for in one.